 وبهذا يعرف دين المرء ورزانته وعقله

-So based on the above version (transmitted by Al-Halabi Al-Mubtadi) it means the Imaam said that “from the repugnant dangerous mistakes is when people accept one another’s speech, then the one who hears (or hear or heard that speech) establishes love, hate, praise and dispraise based on that”; and that he then went onto complete it with “how many mistakes have been committed (through this behaviour) regarding affairs whose end result became a matter of regret?!
+So based on the above version (transmitted by Al-Halabi Al-Mubtadi), it means that the Imaam said “from the repugnant dangerous mistakes is when people accept one another’s speech, then the one who hears that speech establishes love, hate, praise and dispraise based on that”; then he [Halabi] went on to complete it with “how many mistakes have been committed (through this behaviour) regarding affairs whose end result became a matter of regret?!
 And how many affairs have been spread by people from other people which are a complete unreality?!
 Therefore, it is obligated on an aaqil (i.e. a sensible person of intellect) that he ascertains, takes precaution and not to be hasty.
 And by way of this, the religion of a person is known (i.e. soundness of his path), his composure and aql (sound reasoning or intellect).

 [و لها بعض الحقيقة فنميت بالكذب والزور، وخصوصا ممن عرفوا بعدم المبالاة بالنقل، أو عرف منهم الهوى –

 “Or it has some reality, so lies and falsehood are added to it, especially those known for not having concern regarding what they narrate, or known for following desires.”